-COLUMN 1 COLUMN 2

-COMPETENCE KNOWLEDGE AND SKILLS

-prepare the start of a journey and use of navigational radar installations and rate-of- turn indicators for navigation especially in reduced visibility conditions.
+COLUMN 1 COMPETENCE COLUMN 2 KNOWLEDGE AND SKILLS prepare the start of a journey and use of navigational radar installations and rate-ofturn indicators for navigation especially in reduced visibility conditions.
 General knowledge of radio waves and knowledge of the principles of radar operation and more specifically: the propagation velocity of radio waves, reflection of radio waves, key parameters of navigational radar installations (operating frequency range, transmission power, pulse duration, rate of antenna revolutions, characteristics of the antenna, display dimensions and range scales, minimum range, radial resolution and azimuthal resolution etc.).
 General knowledge of the working principle of rate-of- turn indicators and their application.
-Ability to switch on, adjust and control navigational radar installations such as Tune, Gain, Brilliance, On/Standby, Range and to use rate- of-turn indicators in inland navigation and assure correct use.
+Ability to switch on, adjust and control navigational radar installations such as Tune, Gain, Brilliance, On/Standby, Range and to use rate-of-turn indicators in inland navigation and assure correct use.

-2. The boatmaster sailing with the aid of radar shall be able to interpret radar display and analyse the information supplied by radar.
+The boatmaster sailing with the aid of radar shall be able to interpret radar display and analyse the information supplied by radar.
+2.

-COLUMN 1 COMPETENCE COLUMN 2 KNOWLEDGE AND SKILLS interpret the radar display correctly with respect to own and other craft positions; Ability to interpret the radar display by correctly identifying the position of the antenna on the screen and heading line, setting of position, course and turning direction of the own craft, determining distances and reach.
-Ability to interpret the behaviour of other traffic participants (stationary craft, oncoming craft and craft heading in the same direction).
-2. analyse other information supplied by radar.
+COLUMN 1 COMPETENCE COLUMN 2 KNOWLEDGE AND SKILLS 1. interpret the radar display correctly with respect to own and other craft positions; Ability to interpret the radar display by correctly identifying the position of the antenna on the screen and heading line, setting of position, course and turning direction of the own craft, determining distances and reach.
+Ability to interpret the behaviour of other traffic participants (stationary craft, oncoming craft and craft heading in the same direction). у 2. analyse other information supplied by radar.
 Ability to analyse the information supplied by radar such as heading line (HL), electronic bearing line (EBL), range rings and variable range marker (VRM), target trails, decentering, parallel lines (P-Lines) and to explain the radar picture.
 Knowledge of the limitation of information supplied by navigational radar installations.
-Ability to interpret stationary and moving objects displayed on the radar.
+Ability to interpret stationary and moving objects displayed on the radar e co

-3. The boatmaster sailing with the aid of radar shall be able to reduce interference of varying origin.
+The boatmaster sailing with the aid of radar shall be able to reduce interference of 3. varying origin.

-COLUMN 1 COMPETENCE COLUMN 2 KNOWLEDGE AND SKILLS 1. identify and reduce disturbances coming from the own craft; 1.
-2. Knowledge of disturbances which might be caused by break-up or split of the antenna beam, by shadowing effects (blind sectors) or by multiple reflections (e.g. in the area of the loading compartments).
-Ability to take action to reduce disturbances coming from own craft.
-2. identify and reduce disturbances coming from the environment; 1.
-Knowledge of disturbances from rain or waves, scattered fields (e.g. bridges), multiple reflections, false/ghost echoes, power transmission lines, radar shadowing and multipath propagation effects.
-2. Ability to take action to reduce disturbances coming from the environment (by using Anti-Rain Clutter (FTC) and Anti-Sea Clutter (STC)).
-3. identify and reduce disturbances coming from 1.
-Knowledge of appearance of disturbances caused by other navigational radar installations. other radar navigation installations.
-2. Ability to take action to remove disturbances coming from other navigational radar installations (interference rejection/IR).
+COLUMN 1 COMPETENCE COLUMN 2 KNOWLEDGE AND SKILLS identify and reduce disturbances coming from the own craft; Knowledge of disturbances which might be caused by break-up or split of the antenna beam, by shadowing effects (blind sectors) or by multiple reflections (e.g. in the area of the loading compartments).
+Ability to take action to reduce disturbances coming from own craft. identify and reduce disturbances coming from the environment; Knowledge of disturbances from rain or waves, scattered fields (e.g. bridges), multiple reflections, false/ghost echoes, power transmission lines, radar shadowing and multipath propagation effects.
+Ability to take action to reduce disturbances coming from the environment (by using Anti-Rain Clutter (FTC) and Anti-Sea Clutter (STC)). identify and reduce disturbances coming from other radar navigation installations.
+Knowledge of appearance of disturbances caused by other navigational radar installations.
+Ability to take action to remove disturbances coming from other navigational radar installations (interference rejection/IR). identify and reduce disturbances coming from the own craft; identify and reduce disturbances coming from the environment; identify and reduce disturbances coming from the radar navigation